IepIweidieng/TJAPlayer3/tja.md

 * Note field(s): Any effects affecting the default scrolling path of notes and bar lines.
 There may be multiple note fields for a single player when there are multiple judgment marks.
 * Gameplay screen: Any other visible effects not directly targeting the above objects.

+#### Command Effect Branches

+If commands are defined in branched section, some commands affect all branches, while some commands only affects the branch where it is defined.

+Due to the incoherent behaviors, many commands introduced in TJAPlayer2 for.PC and descendants have *Unspecified* effect branches.

 ### `#BMSCROLL` / `#HBSCROLL` / `#NMSCROLL`

 ***First seen in***: TaikoJiro v1.91 \